-Additional tables and analyses regarding property assets can be found from page 191 onwards.
+Additional tables and analyses regarding property assets can be found in the Annual Report 2009 from page 191 onwards.

 PORTFOLIO STRATEGY

 Raising the corporate value of the Group is the main aim of the portfolio strategy and thus the key criterion on which each new investment decision is based.